 Ethical and Malpractice Policies

-Ethical Guidelines and Malpractice statement to Publication of research articles
+Ethical Guidelines and Malpractice statement for Publication of research articles

-The Editor-in-chief and editorial board members of journals published by the publisher provide a set of ethical guidelines for persons engaged in the publication of research articles, especially, for editors, authors, and manuscript reviewers.
-The guidelines embodied in this document were developed by the Editors of the journals published by the publisher.
-The ethics guidelines are revised regularly to ensure their clarity and the guidelines embodied in this document were revised by the Editors of the Publications Division of the publisher in March 2021.
+The Editor-in-Chief and editorial board members of journals published by the publisher provide ethical guidelines for persons engaged in the publication of research articles, especially for editors, authors, and manuscript reviewers.
+The policies embodied in this document were developed by the Editors of the journals published by the publisher.
+The ethics guidelines are revised regularly to ensure their clarity.
+The guidelines embodied in this document were revised by the Editors of the Publications Division of the publisher in September 2024.

 Preface

-The publishers serves the scientific profession in various fields (such as Science, Engineering, Arts, Sports) by publishing journals which present the results of scientific research works.
-Every editor of this journal publication has the responsibility in the development of a coherent and respected network of knowledge by maintain the ethical guidelines for selecting, reviewing and accepting research articles submitted to the journals and it is directly reflected the quality of work of the authors and the standard of the journal that published.
-And importantly, these guidelines derived by the editor perception of standards of quality for scientific work and its presentation.
+The publishers serve the scientific profession in various fields (such as Science, Engineering, Arts, and Sports) by publishing journals that present the results of scientific research.
+Every editor of this journal publication has the responsibility for the development of a coherent and respected network of knowledge by maintaining the ethical guidelines for selecting, reviewing and accepting research articles submitted to the journals, and it is directly reflected in the quality of work of the authors and the standard of the journal that publishes.
+And importantly, these guidelines are derived from the editor's perception of standards of quality for scientific work and its presentation.

-A summary of our key expectations for authors, editors and (peer-) reviewers, is here detailed:
+A summary of our key expectations for authors, editors, and (peer-) reviewers is detailed here:

-"The ethical guidelines embodied in this series, we provide you with the support and advice you need to ensure your manuscript and actions are ethically sound."
+"The ethical guidelines embodied in this series provide you with the support and advice you need to ensure your manuscript and actions are ethically sound."

 - To submit the manuscript using the format outlined in the Instructions to Authors;

-- To certify that their manuscripts are their original work, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
-Authors must state that all data in the paper are real and authentic.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable;
+- To certify that their manuscripts are their original work, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
+Authors must state that all data in the paper are authentic.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 - All Authors mentioned in the paper must have significantly contributed to the research.
 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co- authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication;
+Where others have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 - We explore why it is crucial to observe the existing guidelines and the consequences when you fail to meet those obligations.
 We then look at some of the rules around authorship and plagiarism in a little more detail.
 And, we explain your rights as an author, and how you go about obtaining permission to use content from copyrighted publications.